Nourish - Natural Ways to Provide Relief and Help Recovery from a Stomach Bug

-Like bananas, apples are another good binding food, plus they contain pectin, which can help with diarrhea.
+Like bananas, apples are another good binding food, plus they contain pectin, which can help with diarrhoea.

 It’s nice and easy to digest and helps to provide a little energy boost, not to mention nutritional push.

-Live culture foods help populate your digestive tract with healthy bacteria which help your body crowd out the baddies causing your stomach bug woes and speed up your recovery and healing process.
+Live cultured foods help populate your digestive tract with healthy bacteria.
+These help your body crowd out the baddies causing your stomach bug woes and speed up your recovery and healing process.